yugr/mgt-notes/PAPERS.md

 # Selecting papers

-As there will be too many published papers the team will have to come up with some filters.
+As there will be too many published papers the team will have to come up with some filters for papers.
 For example
-  * very relevant direction
+  * relevant topics keywords
   * important authors
   * highly influential (i.e. oft cited) papers
   * surveys